drusin/minecraft-docker/README.md

 WORLDS | world,world_nether,world_the_end | Which world directories to use (ignored for when using waterfall) FORCE_DOWNLOAD | true | If set to "false", no server jar will be downloaded if there is already one present from a previous run
 AUTO_UPDATE_VIAVERSION | false | If set to "true", the latest version of ViaVersion will be downloaded and put into the plugins or mods folder
+AUTO_PAUSE | false | If set to "true", the minecraft server process will be paused when no players are connected.
+See below for more info
+BEFORE_FIRST_PAUSE | 5 | Time in minutes until the first "AUTO_PAUSE" check is done.
+See below for more info

+## Auto pause functionality
+By setting `AUTO_PAUSE` to `"true"`, every 5 min it will be checked if anyone is connected to the server.
+If noone is, the server process will be stopped and will not consume any processor resources anymore.
+As soon as someone tries to connect, the server process will be continued - this should work seemlessly, without the players even noticing.
+This functionality is based on (this comment on the official Mojang bug tracker)[https://bugs.mojang.com/browse/MC-149018?focusedCommentId=593606&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-593606].
+*Important:* By default the minecraft server is set to crash if no ticks are happening for 60s.
+If you want to use auto pause you need to disable this functionality by setting `max-tick-time=-1` in `server.properties` and `timeout-time: -1` in `spigot.yaml` (if appliacable).
+Also the server has a grace period before the first check for online players to make sure it is fully started.
+You can change the amount of time with the `BEFORE_FIRST_PAUSE` environment variable.

 ## Tags
 Name | Description